 Table 2.
 Names and Definition of Elements

-An asterisk (*) denotes the element is required for the WIGOS Rolling Review of Requirements (RRR) process.
+An asterisk (*) denotes the element is required for the WMO Rolling Review of Requirements (RRR) process.
 A hash sign (#) denotes that it is acceptable to record a "mandatory" element with a value of nilReason (that indicates that the metadata is either “unknown”, or “not applicable”, or “not available”).
+M = Mandatory, C = Conditional, O = Optional.